CHAPTERS STEM TEACHING TOOLS GRANTS - Gravely Grants

 The AFCEA Educational Foundation will provide $500 Gravely Grant intended to be matched by Chapter funds.

 IMPORTANT NOTE: Contingent upon Chapters submitting reports detailing the previous year's funding, $500 Grant checks for the 2014-2015 academic year will be sent to participating chapters via AFCEA Regional Vice Presidents in late September for distribution to chapter presidents/treasurers.
 [Wire transfer can be requested.]
-Chapters MUST submit a report detailing grant awards for FY14 in order to be considered - please submit via the form below.
+Chapters MUST submit a report detailing grant awards in order to be considered for future grants.

 Send us your photos!!
 Click HERE to submit pictures electronically.